DarylMc/Homebridge-cbus-installer/SETUP.md

 ## 7. Copy the project xml to the Raspberry Pi

 Copy the project xml to the Pi, placing it in the /home/pi directory.
-  Here is an example how to move the file from the mac desktop to the Raspberry Pi using scp in the mac terminal
+  Here is an example how to move the file from the mac desktop to the Raspberry Pi using scp in the mac terminal.
+  This will copy the file from your Mac Desktop folder to the /home/pi folder on the raspberry pi.
   ```txt
   scp /Users/<YourMacUserName>/Desktop/<YourProjectName>.xml pi@homebridge.local:/home/pi
   ```